MDCore/mdcore.github.io/_posts/2020-06-02-Facilitation-II.md

 Others may also take notes for their own purposes, that is ok.

 ### 2. Decide on the objective and purpose of the meeting
 This doesn't need to be stated at the beginning of every meeting, especially for short quick ones.
-It's firstly important for the facilitator to know, so that they can guide the meeting toward that objective.
+It's important for the facilitator to keep it in mind, so that they can guide the meeting toward that objective.
 Some good reasons to share it upfront are:
 * This is a new or infrequent meeting.
 * This is a long meeting.
 * There are new participants.